zeldaret/mm/docs/schedule_scripting_language.md

 };
 ```

-Having this scripts as arrays like this have two major flaws:
+Having these scripts as arrays like this has two major flaws:

-- The control flow is not clear at a first glance (this is specially problematic
+- The control flow is not clear at a first glance (this is especially problematic
   for larger scripts).
 - The branch distances are hardcoded into each command, making the script itself
   hard to modify.